Richard-Emmanuel/Product-preview-card-component/README.md

 - [Letter spacing](https://developer.mozilla.org/en-US/docs/Web/CSS/letter-spacing) - This helped understand Letter spacing
 - [row gaps](https://developer.mozilla.org/en-US/docs/Web/CSS/row-gap) - This is an amazing article which helped me finally understand row-gap.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author

 - Frontend Mentor - [Richard Emmanuel](https://www.frontendmentor.io/profile/Richard-Emmanuel)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-## Acknowledgments

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**